thosmos/mysql-to-datomic/README.md

 Assuming the env variables are defined, you can simply call `(mysql-to-datomic.core/-main)`

-Alternatively, the function `mysql-to-datomic.core/run-conversion` will do a the full process, and it requires a state atom and for the database connections to be already setup and open:
+Alternatively, the function `mysql-to-datomic.core/run-conversion` will do the full process, and it requires a state atom and for the database connections to be already setup and open:

 ```clojure